platz1de/Waterlogging/README.md

 - Add or remove waterlogging using Buckets
 - place blocks in water to waterlog them
 - break waterlogged blocks to free the water
-- Waterlogged blocks act like a normal water source
+- Waterlogged blocks act like normal water sources
   - spreads water to nearby blocks
   - hardens lava to cobblestone or obsidian
   - stairs and slabs can be used to restrict waterflow